ironcore-dev/ironcore/docs/proposals/11-volumesnapshots.md

   // when creating a new Volume. rpc CreateVolume(CreateVolumeRequest) returns (CreateVolumeResponse) {};

-  // CreateSnapshot will be used to create a snapshot of a Volume. rpc CreateSnapshot(CreateSnapshotRequest) returns (CreateSnapshotResponse) {};
+  // CreateVolumeSnapshot will be used to create a snapshot of a Volume. rpc CreateVolumeSnapshot(CreateSnapshotRequest) returns (CreateSnapshotResponse) {};
-  // DeleteSnapshot will be used to delete a snapshot and its associated content. rpc DeleteSnapshot(DeleteSnapshotRequest) returns (DeleteSnapshotResponse) {};
+  // DeleteVolumeSnapshot will be used to delete a snapshot and its associated content. rpc DeleteVolumeSnapshot(DeleteSnapshotRequest) returns (DeleteSnapshotResponse) {};
-  // ListSnapshots will be used to list all snapshots managed by the volume provider rpc ListSnapshots(ListSnapshotsRequest) returns (ListSnapshotsResponse) {};
+  // ListVolumeSnapshots will be used to list all snapshots managed by the volume provider rpc ListVolumeSnapshots(ListSnapshotsRequest) returns (ListSnapshotsResponse) {};

-  // ListSnapshotContents will be used to list all VolumeSnapshotContent resources managed by the volume provider. rpc ListSnapshotContents(ListSnapshotContentsRequest) returns (ListSnapshotContentsResponse) {};
-  // DeleteSnapshotContent will be used to delete a VolumeSnapshotContent resource. rpc DeleteSnapshotContent(DeleteSnapshotContentRequest) returns (DeleteSnapshotContentResponse) {};
 }
 ```